Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 }

-Spring Boot 4 Virtual Threads: Production Checklist
+Virtual Threads Production Checklist

-• Replace all synchronized with ReentrantLock
+• Replace I/O-bound synchronized blocks with ReentrantLock

-• Update JDBC driver to latest version
+• Update the JDBC driver and connection pool to current releases

 • Set spring.threads.virtual.enabled=true

-• Monitor with -Djdk.tracePinnedThreads=short
+• Monitor with the JFR jdk.VirtualThreadPinned event (or -Djdk.tracePinnedThreads=short on older JDKs)

-• Load test with realistic concurrent users
+• Load test with realistic, bursty concurrent users

 Production deployment checklist for Spring Boot